-Some scholars place the origin of the Armenians in the Balkans,15 while other scholars argue that they are autochthonous to the Caucasus-Anatolian region.16 Wherever the original homeland of the Armenians is, the original homeland of the Albanians, it would seem, must be as well.
+Some scholars place the origin of the Armenians in the Balkans, while other scholars argue that they are autochthonous to the Caucasus-Anatolian region.14 Wherever the original homeland of the Armenians is, the original homeland of the Albanians, it would seem, must be as well.
 Did the Armenians (Armens/Armâns) originate in the Caucasus-Anatolian region? or did they originate in the Balkans?
-It is beyond the scope of this book to answer that question in detail, but I will offer some thoughts and share the following quotations.
-In DNA Tribes Digest (2011), Lucas Martin writes:
+It is beyond the scope of this book to answer that question in detail, but I will offer some thoughts and share the following quotation.
+In Checking the hypothesis of a Balkan origin of the Armenians, L. Yepiskoposyan and his colleagues state: